Art-Sells/Arells/README.md

 Arells exists because it believes ***it's wrong for investors to lose money selling their cryptocurrencies, especially during Bear Markets.***

 ### Solution:
 A cryptocurrency marketplace that helps render bear markets obsolete.
-Arells is working on achieving this through an innovation called **Holding Price** which limits the erasure of a token's value from selling pressure.
+Arells is working on achieving this through an innovation called **Holding Price**.

-#### Holding Price:
-Holding Price is a market system which holds the price of a token as it loses value.

-## Holding Price Mechanism:
+## Holding Price (Mechanism):

-### HTPPD = Highest Token Price Purchase Displayed
+Holds a token's price after purchase limiting the erasure of its value.

 ### Vatop = Value At Time of Purchase
 - **cVatop** = Corresponding Vatop